This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - Visa applications will be processed online, and you will receive your five-year multiple-entry tourist visa via your registered email.

-The fees breakdown for the 5-year UAE multi-entry visa until now was as follows.
-However, with the recent price hike, these prices too are expected to have increased by AED 100 each.
+The fee breakdown for the 5-year UAE multi-entry visa until now was as follows.

 Dubai & UAE business visa